 Ensure connectors are correctly fitted so that they are water tight.

-The transducers (internal or external) must now be re-zeroed whilst connected to atmospheric pressure (not water pressure).
+The transducers (internal or external) must now be re-zeroed whilst in atmospheric pressure (not connected to water pressure).

 Select the Hardware Tests tab in IDT and click the "Re-Zero" button.